LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ```
 <details>
 <summary>But Find*() are slow?</summary>
 Not really.
 They can take an order of magnitude of tens to hundreds of millisecond.
-Which is a lot if you call them everyframe ( &le; 16.(6)ms), but imperceptible if called once at startup.
+Which is a lot if you call them every frame ( &le; 16.(6)ms), but imperceptible if called once at startup.
 </details>

 ``` csharp